A Room with a View (1985 film): Box office

+When Jake Eberts returned to Goldcrest he saw the film and "thought it had no chance commercially.".
+However the film turned into a hit in Britain and the US.
 The film made $4.4 million at the US box office in the first 12 weeks of release.
-After six months on release, it returned a distributor’s gross of £2,026,304 in Britain.
+After six months on release, it returned a distributor's gross of £2,026,304 in Britain.
 It made US $14 million from North America.
-Goldcrest Films invested £460,000 in the film and earned £1,901,000 meaning they made a profit of £1,441,000.
+According to one account the film made $60 million internationally.